Top Tips For Living In Shared Student Housing in UK

 3. The Location

-Proximity to Campus: Is it a walk away or will there be some travel costs?
+Proximity to Campus: Is it a walk away or will there be travel costs?

 Local Amenities: Is there a supermarket nearby, a cafe or a gym?